margitantal68/FASTAPI/docs/module4_database_integration.md

 </style> -->

-# Week 4: Database Integration with FastAPI
+# Module 4: Database Integration with FastAPI
 ## Overview
 - Intro to databases and SQLAlchemy ORM
 - Creating models and schemas